 Given the development of the situation in Ukraine, where entire cities have been destroyed, it is expected that a large part of displaced people will no longer be able to return, being forced to integrate in Romania.
-Given the previous experience in managing other migration crises, Aidrom aims to create and provide assistance to Ukrainian refugees, designed to facilitate the process of their integration into Romanian society.
+Given the previous experience in managing other migration crises, Aidrom aims to create and assist Ukrainian refugees, designed to facilitate the process of their integration into Romanian society.

 In addition to legal and social counseling, which have proven to be among the most urgent and requested needs, AIDRom aims to create both emergency packages and to cover the needs of refugees, tailored to the level of needs identified at the target group level.
-We aim to provide specialized assistance to a minimum of 2,000 Ukrainian refugees in Bucharest, Galati and Iasi, in the first phase, and will expand assistance to other areas of the country, depending on the dynamics of migratory flows.
 The specific target group consists of Ukrainian refugee families, with a focus on vulnerable people: single-parent (primarily mother-headed) families, people with disabilities, the elderly, people with medical and mental illnesses, unaccompanied minors, persons belonging to minorities, pregnant women, etc.

 Through this project, AIDRom aims to engage local and central public institutions and authorities with responsibilities in the field: Ministry of Internal Affairs, National Agency against Trafficking in Human Beings, Ministry of Labor, Child Protection Directorates, Ministry of National Education and other relevant institutions.
 It is intended to engage them in the implementation of the response precisely in order to respond efficiently and promptly to the needs of refugees, thus avoiding their social marginalization and encouraging the integration process.
-The general objective of the project is to support the socio-economic, legal and cultural integration of Ukrainian refugees in Romanian society both in the medium and long term, through an integrated and complex approach-by providing the information and specialized services they need and respectively strengthening the collaboration and active involvement of local authorities and communities in supporting integration.
+The general objective of the project is to support the socio-economic, legal and cultural integration of Ukrainian refugees in Romanian society both in the medium and long term, through an integrated and complex approach-by providing the information and specialized services and respectively strengthening the collaboration and active involvement of local authorities and communities in supporting integration.
 Aidrom has mixed teams on the ground, both in the border points and in the accommodation spaces, which actively participates in the management of the situation, in the provision of specific assistance and in the identification of the needs of refugees, to respond promptly to their requests and needs.